prot3ct/event-app/README.md

 # event-app
 Awesome javascript application for organizing awesome events

-should be deployed at: https://zod-event-system.herokuapp.com/
+should be deployed at: TO DO